woman in a field

 So, don’t hesitate to reach out to your circle of friends and family.

-And if you are feeling like you are all alone, I invite you to check out the Hugs With Our Words Project.
+And if you are feeling like you are all alone, we invite you to check out the Hugs With Our Words Project.
 You can share your own experiences and read some words of encouragement.

 You’ve just read about some practices to build your resilience that you can get started with right away.